FerUy/j-Diameter/README.md

 ## Supported Applications

-The supported applications includes Base, Credit-Control Application, Ro (Online Charging), Rf (Offline Charging), Sh, Gx, Cx/Dx, Gq', S6a and many more.
+The supported applications includes Base, Credit-Control Application, Ro (Online Charging), Rf (Offline Charging), Sh, Gx, SLh and SLG for LTE location services, Cx/Dx, Gq', S6a, S13 and more.
 It also features an extensible architecture that allows additional Diameter application modules to be plugged in.

 ## Advanced Features